-He was an associate with a firm in the Philadelphia area for five years before accepting a position in a Chicago firm in 1986.
+Bennett was an associate with a firm in the Philadelphia area for five years before accepting a position in a Chicago firm in 1986.
 He became a partner in that firm four years later, and resigned his partnership in 1997 to join what became Dowd, Bloch & Bennett.
-He is admitted to practice before the United States Supreme Court, the United States Courts of Appeals for the Seventh, Third, Eighth, Eleventh, and Federal Circuits, the United States District Courts for the Northern District of Illinois (trial attorney) and several other districts, and the Supreme Courts of Illinois, Pennsylvania, and New Jersey.
+He has been admitted to practice before the United States Supreme Court, the United States Courts of Appeals for the Seventh, Third, Eighth, Eleventh, and Federal Circuits, the United States District Courts for the Northern District of Illinois (trial attorney) and several other districts, and the Supreme Courts of Illinois, Pennsylvania, and New Jersey.

 Employment and Severance Agreements

 Arbitration & Enforcement Litigation